p-lr/MapCompose/Readme.md

 }
 ```

-Inspired by [MapView](https://github.com/p-lr/MapView), every aspects of the library have
-been revisited.
-MapCompose brings the same level of performance as MapView, with a simplified API.

 This project holds the source code of this library, plus a demo app - which is useful to get started.
 To test the demo, just clone the repo and launch the demo app from Android Studio.